|Oracle® Database SQL Language Reference

 TABLE has a new clause DROP ALL STORAGE that lets you deallocate all segments for a partition or subpartition.

 A number of sections of this book that were made up primarily of PL/SQL were moved to Oracle Database PL/SQL Language Reference in Oracle Database 11g Release 1.
-Please refer to "Structural Changes in the SQL Language Reference" for details on this migration of material.
+Refer to "Structural Changes in the SQL Language Reference" for details on this migration of material.

 The following top-level SQL statements are new or enhanced in this release: